John Foreman, Data Scientist

 Models are great at working within the rules you give them -- they suck

-at changing them.
+.
 That's where the data scientist adds value.
 Our

 models can quantify and highlight the advantage of changing a business